EDCD/EDDI/SpeechResponder/Variables.md

 ## Game state

-Information on game state is available at the top level i.e. these values can be accessed directlry.
+Information on game state is available at the top level i.e. these values can be accessed directly.

     - `environment` the commander's current environment.
 Can be one of "Normal space", "Supercruise" or "Witch space"
     - `vehicle` the vehicle that is under the commander's control.
 Can be one of "Ship", "SRV" or "Fighter"